Atharv42/Chef-Claude/README.md

 # Chef Claude

-An AI-powered recipe generator built with React 19 and Vite.
-Add the ingredients you have on hand, apply optional dietary filters, and get a complete recipe suggestion in seconds — streamed in word by word.
+An AI-powered recipe generator built with React 19 and Vite, powered by **Llama 3.3-70B via Groq**.
+Add the ingredients you have on hand, apply optional dietary filters (Vegetarian, Vegan, Gluten-Free, High Protein, Quick), and get a complete recipe suggestion streamed back word by word — free, fast, and no credit card required.

 ---